Misterioso Jr.: La Comando Caribeño

 In 2013 Misterioso Jr. began to team regularly with the newest version of Comandante Pierroth and the recently turned Sagrado to form a group called La Comando Caribeño ("The Caribbean Commando"), adopting a storyline allegiance to Puerto Rico.
 In early 2015 La Comando began a storyline rivalry with the team of Delta and Guerrero Maya Jr. over the CMLL Arena Coliseo Tag Team Championship.
 On February 28, 2015 Misterioso Jr. and Sagrado defeated Delta and Guerrero Maya Jr. to win the championship.
 On December 19, 2015 La Comando lost the CMLL Arena Coliseo Tag Team Championship to the team of Guerrero Maya Jr. and The Panther.
 During the summer of 2016 Comandante Pierroth joined up with his son Rush and became a member of Los Ingobernables, leaving Sagrado and Misterioso Jr. on their own.
+Misterioso wrestled his last match for CMLL in March 2024, after which he wrestled on the Mexican independent scene.
+He eventually lost his mask to El Hijo del Santo, thus revealing his real name.

 Japan and United States (2012-current)

 On January 21, 2012 Misterioso Jr. travelled to Japan to wrestle for the first time, participating in the CMLL/New Japan Pro-Wrestling (NJPW) Fantastica Mania tour.
 On the first night of the tour Misterioso Jr., Gedo, Jado lost to Prince Devitt, Ryusuke Taguchi and Tiger Mask.
 On the second night Misterioso Jr. and Taichi lost to Jushin Thunder Liger and Máximo.
 He returned with the CMLL contingent the following year for Fantastica Mania 2013, this time a three show tour.
 On the first night Misterioso Jr. teamed up with NJPW'sShinsuke Nakamura, losing to Hiroshi Tanahashi and La Sombra in the main event of the show.

 On November 3, 2016 Misterioso Jr. made his debut for the US based Ring of Honor (ROH) promotion at their Survival of the Fittest double show in Texas.
 On night one he lost a "Survival of the Fittest" first round tournament to Lio Rush in a match that also included Hangman Page and Sho.
 On the following night he teamed up with The Tempura Boyz (Sho and Yohey), losing to the team of The Cabinet (Rhett Titus, Kenny King and Caprice Coleman).